 Miyagawa Morning Market

-Begin with your day by strolling along the river at the Miyagawa Morning Market.
+Begin your day by strolling along the river at the Miyagawa Morning Market.

 This food market is held daily from 7 am – noon (8 am in winter), with vendors setting up stalls selling fresh vegetables, specialty snacks, souvenirs and handicrafts.
 There tends to be a larger variety of stalls on weekends.